SONSHIP STORIES:

 PLATTE, SOUTH DAKOTA

-“My mom was doing her best in those days, and I remember, man, I was about 10 years old, and she handed my brother and I a shotgun.
+“My mom was doing her best in those days, and I remember, man, I was about 10 years old, and she handed me and my brother a shotgun.
 She said, ‘Boys, I need you to go get us something to eat.’
 So we went out, brought back what we shot, cleaned it up and mom made an amazing meal with some rice, a homemade sauce, and what we shot.”

 “But one time, we had nothing.
 And this vehicle from the grocery store pulls up, and the guy starts hauling in groceries.
 I just remember thinking, ‘What is going on?’
 My brother and I are running in and out bringing groceries in, and I had tears in my eyes.
 I remember thinking for the first time that maybe God sees us.
 Maybe He's paying attention to us.”